JustPowerful/JUSTCUBEIT/README.md

  I started this game on 2018 when i was 15 years old , i didn't complete the whole project because it can take more time so i made some random spawners that will make the game Level **Unlimited** .

+ **Requires : Unity 2019.01** // I've added some changes , so maybe you can find some issues , just report them .

  **you may ask:**
  - Why you didn't complete this project since 2018 ?
  > i didn't complete the project because im studying ...